Hypothesis Partner Workshops

 Creating an active learning experience in large enrollment courses can be challenging.
 Incorporating Hypothesis social annotation into your large courses can promote greater learner engagement with course materials, which can lead to better comprehension, retention, and analysis of course content.
 In this workshop, the Hypothesis team will review strategies for structuring annotation assignments to best manage substantial student annotation activity.
 We’ll also suggest grading approaches for social annotation assignments to keep grading time to a minimum.
 Participants can expect to come away from this session with a clear idea about how they can expand their usage of collaborative annotation in their courses to improve student success.

 Using multiple means of representation (text, images, and video) is a key principle of Universal Design for Learning (UDL) and can help students better comprehend and retain essential course concepts.
 Hypothesis recently introduced YouTube video transcript annotation as a new feature as well as the ability to annotate articles directly from the JSTOR database.
 In addition, Hypothesis annotations can include links, images, text, and videos.
 Christie from the Hypothesis team will discuss multimodal learning as a core principle of UDL, and how using YouTube video annotation alongside text annotation with scholarly sources like JSTOR can help incorporate multimodal learning in your course.
-She’ll demonstrate how to set up YouTube videos & JSTOR annotation assignments with Hypothesis and review how to add multimedia to annotations.
+She’ll demonstrate how to set up YouTube video & JSTOR annotation assignments with Hypothesis and review how to add multimedia to annotations.

 Grading and feedback for social annotation